LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. member:: curl->statusCode()

-   Return the last received HTTP, FTP or SMTP response code.
+   Return the last received HTTP, FTP, or SMTP response code.
 The value will be zero if no server response code has been received.

 .. member:: curl->raw()